Tempo logotype

 How Tempo and Clockify approach AI and integrations

-Tempo uses AI to cut the friction of accurate time tracking, through named Atlassian Rovo agents tied to Tempo Timesheets.
-Timesheets Worklog Assistant handles natural-language time logging based on Jira activity.
-Timesheets Summary Analyzer gives project and team leads a read on how time is allocated, Time Insights for Jira surfaces user-level summaries.
+Tempo's Rovo agents work across the full suite inside Jira.
+On the Structure PPM side, Structure View Builder builds portfolio views from plain-language prompts and Structure Formula Assistant writes the formulas behind rollups, and Custom Charts Assistant turns natural-language prompts into Jira dashboard charts.
+The Timesheets agents cut the friction of accurate time tracking: Timesheets Worklog Assistant handles natural-language time logging based on Jira activity, Timesheets Summary Analyzer gives project and team leads a read on how time is allocated, and Time Insights for Jira surfaces user-level summaries.
 Every suggestion needs human approval before it posts to a CapEx or OpEx account, and entries stay auditable line by line.
-Rovo is available across paid Atlassian Cloud plans, with full credit allocations on Premium and Enterprise.

 Top Clockify strengths